orb-community/orb/RFCs/2021-04-16-5-orb-data-model.md

 ## Orb Data Model

 Orb manages pktvisor configuration in a central control plane.
-The only configuration that remains at the agent is the Tap configuration (because it is host specific), and Vitals configuration (below).
+The only configuration that remains at the  edge with the agent are the
+Tap configuration (ns1labs/pktvisor#75) and Vitals configuration (below) because they are host specific.

 ### Vitals and Selector Configurations